 Here are some of our favorite retirement savings options:

 The 401k is a retirement savings vehicle offered as an employer-sponsored plan.
-It allows you to save up to $19,500 (as of the time of this writing) before taxes and invest in the stock market for your retirement.
+It allows you to save on taxes and invest in the stock market for your retirement.

 If your employer matches your contributions like mine does, you will essentially receive FREE money for participating in your plan.
-For example, last year, I maxed out my 401k at $19,000 (the 2019 limit) and received $2,850 from my employer for free.
+For example, in 2019, I maxed out my 401k at $19,000 (the 2019 limit) and received $2,850 from my employer for free.
 (Thanks boss!)